Nutrition, Physical Activity & Obesity Program

 - Body pain and difficulty with physical functioning

-There are several ways in which state and local organizations can create a supportive environment to promote healthy living behaviors that prevent obesity.
-To reverse the obesity epidemic, community efforts must focus on supporting healthy eating and active living in a variety of settings.
+There are several ways in which state and local organizations can create a supportive environment to promote healthy eating and being physically active.
+Community efforts must focus on supporting healthy eating and active living in a variety of settings.
 The key to achieving and maintaining a healthy weight isn't short-term dietary changes; it's about a lifestyle that includes healthy eating and regular physical activity.

 Sugar-Sweetened Beverages and the Obesity Epidemic: